lautiamkok/lauthiamkok.net/README.md

 # Applications Setup

-Follow the guide inside the `/apps/` directory
+Follow the guide inside the `/apps/` directory.